-B. APPLICATION FORMS
+B. Application Forms

-Required forms for Full Applications are available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov), including the SF-424, Budget Justification Workbook/SF-424A, and Business Assurances & Disclosures Form.
-A sample response to the Business Assurances & Disclosures Form and a sample Summary Slide are also available on ARPA-E eXCHANGE.
-Applicants may use the templates available on ARPA-E eXCHANGE, including the template for the Concept Paper, the template for the Technical Volume of the Full Application, the template for the Summary Slide, the template for the Summary for Public Release, and the template for the Reply to Reviewer Comments.
+Required forms for Full Applications are available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov), including the SF-424, Budget Justification Workbook/SF-424A, Summary Slide for Public Release, Summary Slide, and Business Assurances & Disclosures Form.
+A sample response to the Business Assurances & Disclosures Form and asample Summary Slides are also available on ARPA-E eXCHANGE.
+Applicants may use the templates available on ARPA-E eXCHANGE, including the template for the Concept Paper, the template for the Technical Volume of the Full Application, the templates for the Summary Slides, the template for the Summary for Public Release, and the template for the Reply to Reviewer Comments.